 I like piling them up on a white platter with all the skewers going in the same direction.
 You could also use a half a cantelope, cut side down, and insert all the skewers into the rind (you may need to use both halves).

-If you don’t use fruit that will oxidize, the skewers can be made up to 12 hours in advance.
+If you don’t use fruit that will oxidize, like apples, bananas, pears, etc. the skewers can be made up to 12 hours in advance.
 They taste best served cold.

 - Salad Kebabs from Miss in the Kitchen